malinlarsson/courses/assembly/2017-11-15/solutions/Solutions_Data_Quality_Assessment.md

 	This tells you all the files are gzip compressed.

-4. Use `zcat` and `head` to inspect the contents of the data files.
+4. Use `zcat` and `less` to inspect the contents of the data files.
 From which sequencing technology is:

 	a. `Bacteria/bacteria_R{1,2}.fastq.gz`?